-The Bays offers cancer support through the cancer journey.
-See our Cancer support services page for more information.
+The Bays offers cancer support services through the cancer journey.

 Dental care is provided for our aged care residents by Domiciliary Service (from The Royal Dental Hospital).
 Alternatively residents may choose to use an dental provider of their choice.
 Appointments are made as required.

 Our diabetes educator regularly visits our diabetic patients and residents in hospital and aged care.
 Visits are arranged as required.

 Reviews are arranged for newly diagnosed diabetic inpatients to assist with understanding diabetes, how to monitor their glucose levels, how to administer medication, dietary information and best managing their overall health and well-being.

 Our diabetes educator provides an outpatient clinic service for our antenatal midwifery patients diagnosed with gestational diabetes.